 - excessive drowsiness during the day

 Sodium oxybate may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 What should I know about STORAGE and DISPOSAL of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children and pets.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
-Throw away any medication that is outdated or no longer needed.
-Throw away unused mixtures of sodium oxybate and water 24 hours after you prepare them.
-When you are ready to throw away a bottle of sodium oxybate, pour any remaining medication down the drain, use a marker to destroy the bottle label, and throw away the bottle with your household trash.
+Flush any medication that is outdated or no longer needed down the toilet.
+Also, flush any unused mixtures of sodium oxybate and water down the toilet if it is more than 24 hours after preparation.
 Ask your doctor or call the central pharmacy if you have questions about the proper disposal of your medication.

 What should I do in case of OVERDOSE?

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

 Symptoms of overdose may include the following:

 - loss of consciousness